CYP Eating Disorder Service: RFL

 NCL Wide

 Research suggests that inpatient care for eating disorders offers no advantages over community treatment and has more disadvantages.
-The vast majority of patients make full recoveries with RFL in the community.
+The majority of patients make a full recovery in the community.

 Outpatient treatment includes family and individual evidence-based treatment approaches.
-For more unwell patients, the Eating Disorders Intensive Service (EDIS) offers the full range of outpatient and day treatments at a higher intensity, including medical stabilisation, and school and home-based work.
+For more unwell patients, the Eating Disorders Intensive Service (EDIS) offers outpatient and day treatments at a higher intensity, including medical stabilisation.

 • systolic blood pressure (sitting blood pressure, BP) <90mmHg